Ryan Shea

-Ryan Shea (born February 11, 1997) is an American professional ice hockey defenseman for the Pittsburgh Penguins of the National Hockey League (NHL).
+Ryan Shea (born February 11, 1997) is an American professional ice hockey player who is a defenseman for the Edmonton Oilers of the National Hockey League (NHL).

 Playing career

 Shea attended Boston College High School and played junior hockey with the Youngstown Phantoms of the United States Hockey League (USHL).
 He was selected by the Chicago Blackhawks in the fourth round, 121st overall, of the 2015 NHL entry draft.
 Shea suffered a broken collarbone twice during the 2015–16 USHL season with Youngstown.

 Shea played college hockey with Northeastern of the Hockey East from 2016 to 2020.
 He scored his first collegiate goal on October 15, 2016, against Bentley.
-In the 2019–20 season, Shea was named a Hockey East Second-Team All-Star, and served as Northeastern's captain.
+Shea served as an alternate captain for Northeastern during the 2018–19 season, before becoming Northeastern's captain in 2019–20 season.
+In November 2019, Shea was named MVP of the Friendship Four tournament.
+Shea was named a Hockey East Second-Team All-Star for the 2019–20 season.

-After completing his tenure with Northeastern, Shea became a free agent on August 15, 2020.
-On August 19, 2020, Shea signed a two-year, entry-level contract with the Dallas Stars.
+After completing his tenure with Northeastern, Shea became a free agent and signed a two-year, entry-level contract with the Dallas Stars on August 19.

 Shea played the 2021–22 AHL season with the Texas Stars of the American Hockey League (AHL).

 On June 29, 2022, Shea signed a one-year contract extension with Dallas.
 Shea played the 2022–23 AHL season with Texas.

 As a free agent, following three seasons within the Stars organization, Shea was signed to a one-year, $775,000 contract with the Pittsburgh Penguins on July 1, 2023.
 Shea made his NHL debut on October 21, 2023, in Pittsburgh's game against the St. Louis Blues.
 On April 4, 2024, Shea scored his first NHL goal, against Washington Capitals goaltender Charlie Lindgren in a 4–1 Penguins win.

 On July 1, 2024, Shea signed another one-year contract with Pittsburgh.
 On March 7, 2025, Shea re-signed with the Penguins on a one-year contract through the 2025–26 NHL season.

+On July 1, 2026, Shea signed a five-year, $20 million contract with the Edmonton Oilers.

 International play

 Shea, after completing his first professional season, was added to the United States national team to compete in the 2021 IIHF World Championship in Riga, Latvia.
-He collected 1 assist in 3 games for the United States, helping collect a Bronze medal in defeating Russia in the third place playoff.
+He collected 1 assist in 3 games for the United States, helping collect a bronze medal in defeating Russia in the third-place playoff.